Cisco Houston: The Great Depression

 When the Great Depression struck, Houston began working to help support his family.
 In 1932, his unemployed father left home and a few years later Gil went on the road, accompanied initially by his brother Slim.
-The years were spent traveling and working odd jobs throughout the western United States, always with a guitar at his side.
-Gil Houston passed through many places, including the town of Cisco, California, the place from which he took his name.
+He spent years traveling and working odd jobs throughout the western United States, always with a guitar at his side.
+He passed through many places, including the town of Cisco, California, the place from which he took his name.

-During his travels, Houston expanded his repertoire of traditional songs, particularly in his time employed as a cowboy.
-He performed music informally wherever he went, and eventually began occasionally playing at clubs and on Western radio stations.
+During his travels, Houston expanded his repertoire of traditional songs, particularly during his time as a cowboy.
+He performed music informally wherever he went, and eventually began occasionally playing at clubs and on radio stations in the West.

 Houston returned to Los Angeles in 1938 and pursued a career in acting.
-During this time Houston, along with friend and fellow actor Will Geer, visited folk singer Woody Guthrie at a radio studio in Hollywood.
-This marks the beginning of the close friendship between Guthrie and Houston.
+During this time Houston, along with friend and fellow actor Will Geer, visited folk singer Woody Guthrie at a radio studio in Hollywood marking the beginning of the close friendship he and Guthrie had.
 The taciturn Houston proved an ideal counterpart for the hyperactive Woody, and the two men began traveling together, touring migrant worker camps, singing, and promoting unionism and workers' rights, eventually making their way to New York City.